Joshua Hayward, Head Coach

 Kayleigh Herschell, Senior Coach

-Whilst at sixth form, Kayleigh spent her weekends volunteering at a dog training school in her local area leading classes for owners and their dogs and teaching various life skills.
-During this time she completed a dog psychology course, where her interests in dog training grew.
+Whilst at school, Kayleigh volunteered at a local dog training school, leading classes and teaching a variety of important life skills.
+She also completed a dog psychology course, allowing her interests and understanding about the importance of dog training to grow.

 Ross McAlpine, Coach

 Ross started working in rescue in 2014, when he decided on a change of career in the hope to make a difference.
 He has been learning about dogs ever since.
-During the last 5 years Ross has worked at 2 different rescue centres handling over 500 different dogs.
-During this time, he particularly enjoyed following training programmes for under socialised dogs to help them be rehomed and learning the different training techniques.
+During that time Ross has worked at 2 different rescue centres handling over 500 different dogs.
+He particularly enjoyed following training programmes for under socialised dogs to help them be rehomed and learning the different training techniques.